-Even if critics of the Act claim that the threshold of the Equal Protection Clause is sufficient to combat racial bias, the North Carolina legislature must work towards making amends for the gruesome legacy within the state's criminal system.195 As famously argued by Thurman Arnold, "institutions have habits."196 The habits of North Carolina's criminal system's use of the death penalty include "preying on the mentally compromised, people of color, and people in poverty; presenting itself unevenly over time . . . and above all, expressing the cruelties and prejudices of white supremacy by asserting through its uneven outcomes the rule that white lives-especially educated, white lives of means-mattered most."197
+Even if critics of the Act claim that the threshold of the Equal Protection Clause is sufficient to combat racial bias, the North Carolina legislature must work towards making amends for the gruesome legacy within the state's criminal system.
+As famously argued by Thurman Arnold, "institutions have habits."
+The habits of North Carolina's criminal system's use of the death penalty include "preying on the mentally compromised, people of color, and people in poverty; presenting itself unevenly over time... and above all, expressing the cruelties and prejudices of white supremacy by asserting through its uneven outcomes the rule that white lives-especially educated, white lives of means-mattered most."
+Provided the components of the control of the co